kubernetes/website/content/en/docs/concepts/policy/limit-range.md

 ```

 -  The `busybox-cnt04` Container inside `busybox1` define neither `limits` nor  `requests`.
--  The Container do not define a limit section, the default limit defined in the limit-mem-cpu-per-container LimitRange is used to fill its request
+-  The Container do not define a limit section, the default limit defined in the `limit-mem-cpu-per-container` LimitRange is used to fill its request
-   `limits.cpu=700m and` `limits.memory=900Mi` .
+   `limits.cpu=700m` and `limits.memory=900Mi`.
--  The Container do not define a request section, the defaultRequest defined in the `limit-mem-cpu-per-container` LimitRange is used to fill its request section requests.cpu=110m and requests.memory=111Mi
+-  The Container do not define a request section, the defaultRequest defined in the `limit-mem-cpu-per-container` LimitRange is used to fill its request section `requests.cpu=110m` and `requests.memory=111Mi`
 -  `100m <= 700m <= 800m` , The Container cpu limit (700m) falls inside the authorized CPU limit range.
--  `99Mi <= 900Mi <= 1Gi` , The Container memory limit (900Mi) falls inside the authorized Memory limit range .
+-  `99Mi <= 900Mi <= 1Gi` , The Container memory limit (900Mi) falls inside the authorized Memory limit range.
 -  No request/limits ratio set, so the Container is valid and created.

 All Containers defined in the `busybox` Pod passed LimitRange validations, so this the Pod is valid and created in the namespace.